-Blueprint for Achievement: Mastering Goal-Setting Strategies
+Blueprint for Achievement: 5 Effective Goal-Setting Strategies

 If intentions were enough to get us where we wanted to go, there would be no need for goals.
 We could all be the best versions of ourselves at work and at home—the best managers, team members, partners, spouses, parents, and friends without ever having to do anything but aspire to it.